BISP Advises Beneficiaries To Beware Of Fraudulent - UrduPoint

 While issuing an alert to the beneficiaries, the BISP has issued an alert to the beneficiaries to beware of fraudulent or scammers and stated, "All the payment messages from BISP are sent from 8171 only while the messages received other than this number will be fake".

-BISP in support with the Federal Investigation Agency (FIA) and Pakistan Telecommunication Authority (PTA) is also taking legal action against those involved in sending fake massages to the beneficiaries.
+BISP in support with the Federal Investigation Agency (FIA) and Pakistan Telecommunication Authority (PTA) is also taking legal action against those involved in sending fake messages to the beneficiaries.

-The BISP informed that all the messages being circulated on social media regarding registration of BISP programs are fake and BISP have no connection with all these messages and videos.
+The BISP informed that all the messages being circulated on social media regarding registration of BISP programs are fake and BISP has no connection with all these messages and videos.

 For further information about the programs, the beneficiaries may contact the helpline 0800-26477.